hackclub/hackclub/workshops/blink/README.md

 > Upload the program

 Now, simply click the "Upload" button in the environment.
-Wait a few seconds - you should see the RX and TX leds on the board flashing.
+Wait a few seconds - you should see the RX and TX LEDs on the board flashing.
 If the upload is successful, the message "Done uploading." will appear in the status bar.

 ![](images/UNO_Upload.png)